Please ensure Javascript is enabled for purposes of website accessibility

-Where a customer service associate at a retail store was terminated after he posted a pornographic video on Facebook with a statement that could have been interpreted to refer to two female co-workers, the commission’s finding that the Facebook post violated the employer’s social media policy was supported by substantial and competent evidence, so the denial of benefits based on misconduct is affirmed.
+Where a customer service associate at a retail store was terminated after he posted a pornographic video on Facebook with a statement that could have been interpreted to refer to two female co-workers, the commission’s finding that the Facebook post violated the employer’s was supported by substantial and competent evidence, so the based on is affirmed.

 Judgment is affirmed.